hartzis/javascript/README.md

     someStack.push('abracadabra');
     ```

-  - When you need to copy an array use Array#slice. [jsPerf](http://jsperf.com/converting-arguments-to-an-array/7)
+  - When you need to copy an array use Array.slice(). [jsPerf](http://jsperf.com/converting-arguments-to-an-array/7)

     ```javascript
     var len = items.length;